David is a real estate lawyer with focus on structured investment and development.

-David is experienced in all aspects of real estate.
-He advises clients on their most complex development and regeneration projects, joint ventures (including development joint ventures), and structured investment transactions (including buying/selling property through corporate acquisitions and disposals), as well as major leasing and finance-related work.
+David advises clients on their most complex transactions and projects.
+His experience includes structured investment transactions (including buying/selling property through corporate acquisitions and disposals), development and regeneration projects, and joint ventures (including development joint ventures), as well as major leasing and finance-related work.

 Based in London, David has worked on many of the largest deals and developments in the City, as well as advising clients internationally on cross-border and pan-European deals.
 David is focused on delivering strong commercial outcomes and has developed close relationships with many of the firm's key clients, including international investors, property companies, private equity funds, corporate occupiers, lenders and public sector bodies.

 David's expertise in the real estate market is highlighted by his listing as a recommended lawyer in Chambers UK.